anajsana/foundation-programs/ospo-academic-outreach/README.md

 - Recognition as part of the first PyTorch Academic Instructor cohort and/or webinar program committee

 ## Make your submission
-- PyTorch Ambassadors can submit their proposals using [this form](https://github.com/pytorch-fdn/ambassador-program-management/issues/new/choose)
+- PyTorch Ambassadors with direct engagement in the academic world (for example, delivering courses or lectures, supervising students, or designing curricula in academic or research contexts) can submit their proposals using [this form](https://github.com/pytorch-fdn/ambassador-program-management/issues/new/choose)
 - If you’re not an ambassador but would like to contribute as an instructor, please email your proposal to 📩 `ospo-outreach@pytorch.org

+## Make your submission

+### If you are an Ambassador

+PyTorch Ambassadors who are directly engaged in academic or research contexts, or who have previous experience working with academia, can submit their proposals using [this form](https://github.com/pytorch-fdn/ambassador-program-management/issues/new/choose).
+Examples of relevant experience include:
+- Teaching or co-teaching courses, labs, or workshops that use PyTorch or tools from the PyTorch ecosystem
+- Teaching or co-teaching courses, labs, or workshops that share open source AI best practices
+- Collaborating with universities, research institutes, or academic OSPOs on open source AI/ML initiatives

+### If you come from academia or research

+If you’re not an ambassador but are directly involved in academic or research work, or have previous experience collaborating with academia, please email your proposal to 📩 `ospo-outreach@pytorch.org` with a short description of:
+- Your role and institution
+- How do you use open source AI / PyTorch in teaching or research
+- The type of contribution you’d like to make (webinar, hands-on materials, or both)

+Examples of topics to submit include:

+- Open source AI best practices
+- Courses, labs, or projects that rely on PyTorch or PyTorch ecosystem tools
+- Open source and reproducible research workflows

+### Licensing and contribution requirements

+All contributions to the PyTorch OSPO & Academic Outreach Program are under the Creative Commons Attribution 4.0 International (CC-BY-4.0) license.
+By submitting materials, you confirm that you have the necessary rights to license your contribution under CC-BY-4.0.
+When making a submission, you agree that:

+- Program repositories used for this initiative will clearly specify CC-BY-4.0 as the license for documentation
+- Contributed documentation files must include an appropriate SPDX license identifier for CC-BY-4.0
+- [Developer Certificate of Origin (DCO) bot](https://github.com/apps/dco) is enabled for this repository.
+Contributors must sign off their commits to confirm they have the right to contribute under these terms

 # For Participants

-If you are a student, professor, or researcher involved in academic or applied AI research, we’re creating a dedicated mailing list for participants to stay updated on the latest program deliverables and educational materials.
+If you are a student, professor, or researcher involved in academic or applied AI research, please join our [mailing list](https://lists.pytorch.org/g/ospo-outreach) to stay updated on new webinars, teaching materials, and other program deliverables

-For now, you can express your interest in joining by emailing 📩 `ospo-outreach@pytorch.org` with the subject line: “Request to join the OSPO & Academic Outreach mailing list”
+# Get Connected

+To receive updates about webinars, teaching materials, and contribution opportunities, please subscribe to the program’s mailing list: [OSPO & Academic Outreach mailing list](https://lists.pytorch.org/g/ospo-outreach)